waimea-jlerch/200DTD-assesment/Design.md

 - Leaders should also sign up like the students
 - be able to view a list of students who are coming in a clear aesthetically pleasing table
 - be able to update the event starting/closing sign up date and description incase anything changes
-- view a list of all the international students with basic information i.e. DoB, nationality
+- view a list of all the international and migrant students with all information i.e. DoB, nationality, forename, surname

 The international studetns should be able to:
 - view upcoming and past events
 - click on a button to sign up for events they think they are coming
+- click on event element and view greater details such as pictures and more descriptions in a separate page
 - undo sign in incase their plans change
+- be able to submit a form of student info if their name is not yet in the database that will need to get approve by an admin before it can get updated on the server
+- be able to view a list of all international and migrant students forename and lastname

 <!-- Replace this text with a brief statement about the system that you intend to create, including the key functionality it should have. -->